wcharczuk/go-incr/README.md

 The same computation, once as a bind that rebuilds and once as a fixed shape whose nodes are always present and simply recompute:

-    bind rebuild    11.5us    73 allocations
+    bind rebuild    9.1us    34 allocations
-    stable shape     0.83us    1 allocation
+    stable shape    0.7us     0 allocations

-14x the time and 73x the garbage, for the same answer.
+13x the time, and the stable shape allocates nothing at all once it is built.
 Nothing else in this library is worth that much.

 So reach for `Bind` when the shape genuinely depends on the data -- when you cannot know the set of nodes until you see a value -- and not as a way to express a conditional.
 A condition over a known set of inputs is better as a fixed graph plus a cutoff, or as `MapIf`.
-If the right-hand side is expensive to build and the input takes a small set of values, `incrutil.BindMemoized` caches the subgraphs by key; note that it reduces allocation rather than time, since a cached subgraph still has to be relinked on every swap.
+If the right-hand side is expensive to build and the input takes a small set of values, `incrutil.BindMemoized` caches the subgraphs by key; note that it reduces allocation rather than time, since a cached subgraph still has to be relinked on every swap -- measured, it was slower than rebuilding.

 Two related habits, both measured elsewhere in this file: prefer `UnorderedArrayFold` or `ReduceBalanced` to `MapN` for aggregates, and use `VarEqual` for inputs that are written